Suspended CDL in Florida

 - Refusing to take a blood alcohol level (BAC) test.

-- Receiving 2 violations or more within 3 years.
+- Receiving 2 serious offenses or more within 3 years.

 If you're looking for non-CDL-related information, please visit our Suspended License in Florida page.